Somalia Country Summary

 Economy

-The investment climate in Somalia is characterized by a welcoming stance towards foreign direct investment, particularly in sectors like agriculture, fisheries, and livestock.
-However, potential investors face significant challenges, including a lack of a comprehensive legal framework, a weak judicial system, endemic corruption, and threats from the al-Shabaab terrorist group.
-Despite these obstacles, the government has made strides in regulatory reforms and has established the Somalia Investment Promotion Office to facilitate foreign investment.
+The investment climate in Somalia is characterized by a welcoming stance towards foreign direct investment, particularly in sectors like agriculture, fisheries, and natural resources.
+However, potential investors face significant challenges, including a lack of a comprehensive legal framework, ongoing threats from the al-Shabaab terrorist group, and issues related to corruption and the enforcement of contracts.
+Despite these obstacles, recent government reforms and the completion of the Heavily Indebted Poor Countries process may create new opportunities for investment and economic growth.

 Buy Full Somalia Report